Book review Recommended Read Strategy technology

 Rating: 3.5 out of 4.

-If you scan the Internet for the best business books, you’d invariably find late Prof Clayton Christensen’s The Innovator’s Dilemma on almost every list.
+If you scan the Internet for the best business books, you’ll invariably find late Prof Clayton Christensen’s The Innovator’s Dilemma on almost every list.

 A business classic in its own right, this book is a required reading across many business schools even today.
 A great testament to its timeless wisdom.